-Once you board the plane, you will notice that each First Class seat has curtains which will give you absolute privacy in flight.
+Once you board the plane, you will notice that each First Class seat has curtains, giving you absolute privacy in flight.
 It makes the cabin unique compared to other First Class cabins.

-The seats are arranged 1-2-1, and each of these seats offers 79 inches of pitch, about 6 feet, 7 inches in the lie-flat position.
-There is only one row of four seats in the La Première cabin on the 777.
+The seats are arranged 1-2-1, and each offers 79 inches of pitch, about 6 feet, 7 inches in the lie-flat position.
+Only one row of four seats is in the La Première cabin on the 777.
 Each has a large and crisp 24 inches in-flight entertainment screen.
 There are more than 250 movies, including new releases and another 250 TV shows plus music.

-The toilets are compact but immaculate with lots of complimentary Carita products like a face cleanser and a hydration mist, as well as toothbrushes.
+The toilets are compact but immaculate with many complimentary Carita products like a face cleanser, a hydration mist, and toothbrushes.

 3. Etihad Airways